srcML/srcML/doc/srcml_input.md

 : Output individual units that match the RELAXNG <file> or <uri>.

 `--XPATH_OPTION_LONG=<expression>`
 : Apply Xpath <expression> query to each individual unit.
-A format can be optionally specified to format the output of non-XML query results.
-For example, queries that return a number, string, or boolean value can be formatted on a per-unit basis to associate it with any of the metadata available of the unit.
-See `-INFO_FLAG_SHORT` from [METADATA OPTIONS][] for formatting placeholders.
-In addition, the following placeholders may be used:

-	- %q: result of the query.

-	Formatting is only applicable to non-XML query results, such a string, number, or boolean value.
-The format cannot be specified in combination with `--APPLY_ROOT_FLAG_LONG`, as the format is performed on a per unit basis.

 `--XPATH_PARAM_LONG <parameter>=<value>`
 : Pass a <parameter> name and its <value> to the XSLT program.